hartwigmedical/hmftools/virus-interpreter/README.md

-integrations | The number of detected integrations of this virus into the sample genome as reported by VIRUSBreakend interpretation | The output of the interpretation step of Virus Interpreter percentageCovered | The percentage of the viral reference sequence that has been covered in the tumor sample as reported by VIRUSBreakend meanCoverage | The mean coverage of the virus as reported by VIRUSBreakend expectedClonalMeanCoverage | The expected coverage assuming the virus is clonally integrated once in the tumor DNA reported | A boolean indicating whether the detected viral presence is considered a driver
+integrations | The number of detected integrations of this virus into the sample genome as reported by VIRUSBreakend interpretation | The output of the interpretation step of Virus Interpreter percentageCovered | The percentage of the viral reference sequence that has been covered in the tumor sample as reported by VIRUSBreakend meanCoverage | The mean coverage of the virus as reported by VIRUSBreakend  //TODO: improve expectedClonalMeanCoverage | The expected coverage assuming the virus is clonally integrated once in the tumor DNA reported | A boolean indicating whether the detected viral presence is considered a driver